DariHernandez/finanzi/README.md

 Visit at: **[darideveloper.github.io/optima](https://darideveloper.github.io/optima/)**

-This was a collaborative project between Niels-Bored and Daridev.
+This was a collaborative project between Daridev and Niels-Bored.

 Website (in spanish) for the company Optima, with multiple pages, hover animations and contact forms.